nus-cs2113-AY2021S1/tp/docs/team/r-ramana.md

     - `unarchive-n`
         - Allows the user to unarchive a note in an event the user wants to view/make changes to such a note.
         - Allows a convenient way for the user to sort notes by order of importance during a particular time in point.
-1. In the `Notebook` class, the following methods were created
+1. In the `Notebook` class, the following methods were created:
     - `archivedNotes`
     - `unarchivedNotes`
     - `getArchivedNotes`